Puma Plotting Tutorial#

 - ROC curves: which show the background rejection as function of the b-jet efficency

-- Efficiency vs p_T: where one fixes a working point and calculates the background rejection in bins of p_T
+- Efficiency vs p_\text{T}: where one fixes a working point and calculates the background rejection in bins of p_\text{T}

-Task 1: Histogram plots#
+Task 1: Histogram Plots#

-Task 1.1: Loading the h5 file#
+Task 1.1: Loading the h5 File#

-Before starting with the different plotting exercises, you have to load the h5 file
+Before starting with the different plotting exercises, you have to load the h5 file that was

-The expected outcome of this is that you have access to the jet variables as well as
+prepared for this tutorial.
+The expected outcome of this is that you have access to the jet

-to the track variables.
+variables as well as to the track variables.
 You can put the jet variables in a pandas.DataFrame

-since the tracks_loose
+tracks_loose

-dataset in the h5 file has an extra dimension for the tracks
+dataset in the h5 file has an extra dimension for the tracks (for each jet we store

-(for each jet we store the information of up to 40 tracks).
+the information of up to 40 tracks).

 - Write a little python script that loads the jet and track variables.